anmarjarjees/java-oop-uml/README.md

 Please follow this order of the packages to learn the concepts step by step:
 - p01_classes
     - User.java (the anatomy of a class)
-    - Car1.java (the anatomy of a class)
-    - Car2.java (working with the Constructor method)
+    - Car.java (working with the Constructor method)
     - Person.java (working with the Constructor method)
     - Main.java
 - p02_classes_exercise